Starting Your First Blog In 2018: The “How To” Guide

 First of all, Twitter is a platform for sharing short snippets of text, articles, and pictures.
 You cannot post an entire article’s worth of content on there.
 Sure, you can use Twitter to promote your blog and share links to your posts.
 But Twitter itself is no replacement for blogging.

 Many people want to learn how to start a blog to use as an online journal.
 This medium acts as an outlet to their thoughts and gives them an audience to share their opinions with.

-Others choose a topic that they’re passionate about like gardening, baking, or woodworking.
+Others choose a topic that they’re passionate about like gardening, traveling, or woodworking.
 They may blog to share their knowledge about these topics or create a discussion among like-minded individuals.

 Making Money With Your Blog